The Lamborn-Hughes Institute:

 Curricular/co-curricular engagement and learning

 Comparative administrative models

-The Lamborn-Hughes Institute will be held at Colorado State University (https://www.colostate.edu/), and The Elizabeth Hotel, the latter located in the Fort Collins Old Town District (https://www.theelizabethcolorado.com/specials).
+The Lamborn-Hughes Institute will be held at Colorado State University (https://www.colostate.edu/), The Elizabeth Hotel, and The Armstrong Hotel, the latter two located in the Fort Collins Old Town District (https://www.theelizabethcolorado.com/specials, https://thearmstronghotel.com/ ).
 For more on Fort Collins, see: https://www.visitftcollins.com/.
 Lamborn-Hughes Institute participants are of course welcome to extend their stay in Colorado.